 I am a Defense Base Act attorney practicing nationwide and Veteran of the U.S. Army’s 75th Ranger Regiment.
-I have been an injury attorney for nearly 20 years.
-In any given year, I settle million in DBA claims alone.
-Below you will find 5 tips, which will help further successful resolution of your claim.
+I have been an injury attorney for 20 years.
+In any given year, I settle millions in DBA claims alone.
+Below you will find 5 tips for settling your Defense Base Act claim.

 1. Hire a DBA attorney.

 You should hire an attorney soon after you are injured.
-You only have one year from the date of your injury to file form LS-203 with the DOL.
+Private military contractors only have one year from the date of your injury to file form LS-203 with the DOL.
 Further, from the date you are injured, you will be contacted by the DBA insurer.
+These days Gallagher Bassett and Broadspire handle DBA claims for insurance companies such as Allied World and Starr Indemnity.
+Trust me, Gallagher Bassett and Broadspire and other DBA insurers will hire an attorney.
+You should have one, as well, fighting for you.
 Having a lawyer communicate with the adjuster or insurance company attorney takes the stress off you so you can concentrate on healing.

 2. Obtain a job.